The single biggest piece of armour you’ll wear in your day-to-day life as a motorcyclist will be your helmet.

 Fit and sizing, breathability

-Much biking equipment will come with built-in, removable armour that you can upgrade at your leisure.
+Much biking equipment will come with built-in, removable armour that you can upgrade at leisure.

 In kevlar jeans or textile motorcycle trousers, armour inserts will be placed on the knees and hips.

-Unfortunately, by its nature most armour is going to lay on you without much breathability – this is a price you have to pay for the added safety!
+Unfortunately, by its nature, most armour will lay on you without much breathability – this is a price you have to pay for the added safety!
 However, the lighter the armour, the lesser the impact.

 How should it fit?